Gurrt/software-process/assignment-1/cause_1.md

   of all contractual actions were requested.
 Those documents were not provided by any of the parties while both should have kept track of them.

 ## Scrum

 ### Principles applied during the project

+Part of Scrum methodology is to prioritise communication over documentation.
+Due to the all the legal requirements and licensing required for the project, Scum methodologies were not applied during the contractor management as they are totally opposed to the requirements needed.
+Contractors claimed to use agile methodologies during the development but we do not have further details about those claims.

 ### Which principles could help healthcare.gov